 This is yet another matter that should not have to be established in advance, but unfortunately sometimes does.– Jan Paulsson, Three Crowns LLP

 If credibility is your currency, the tribunal is where you spend it.
 Knowing your tribunal will help you spend it effectively.

-You will have made great effort getting to know your tribunal when it was constituted.
+You will have made great efforts getting to know your tribunal when it was constituted.
 Appointing an arbitrator is the most important decision a party makes.
-Now, with the hearing on the merits approaching, you will already have seen the tribunal in action, as it will have decided issues of procedure, document production, and possibly jurisdiction.
-You will therefore have a sense of their particular style and perhaps the dynamic between its members: is the presiding arbitrator leading with a firm hand, or is she inclusive?
+Now, with the hearing on the merits approaching, you will already have seen the tribunal in action, as it will have decided issues of procedure, document production and possibly jurisdiction.
+You will therefore have a sense of their particular style and perhaps the dynamic between its members: is the presiding arbitrator leading with a firm hand, or is he or she inclusive?
 Has the tribunal decided procedural disputes by compromising between the parties’ positions, or taken decisions that are more black or white in nature?
 Has the tribunal in its decisions been guided by the parties’ positions or has it displayed a strong independent streak?
-All of this will guide your opening submission.
+All this will guide your opening submission.